SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

     DATA(div) = COND decfloat34( WHEN num1 <> 0 AND num2 <> 0 THEN num1 / num2
                                  WHEN num1 = 0  AND num2 <> 0 THEN num1 / num2
                                  ELSE THROW cx_sy_zerodivide( ) ).
    CATCH cx_sy_zerodivide.
     DATA(two_zeros) = `Zero division`.
 ENDTRY.

-"Excursion: The following statement does not result in an error in ABAP (zero "division 'allowed' if the first operand has also the value 0). div = 0 / 0.
+"Excursion for the example above: The following statement does not result in an "error in ABAP (zero division 'allowed' if the first operand has also the value 0). div = 0 / 0.

 "THROW SHORTDUMP addition to raise a runtime error (working like RAISE SHORTDUMP